-Construction Jobs in Maryland with H-1B Sponsorship
+Construction H-1B Sponsorship Jobs in Maryland

-Construction H-1B sponsorship jobs in Maryland are concentrated around the Baltimore metro, the Washington D.C. suburbs, and major infrastructure corridors like the I-270 technology corridor.
+Construction H-1B visa sponsorship jobs in Maryland are concentrated around the Baltimore metro, the Washington D.C. suburbs, and major infrastructure corridors like the I-270 technology corridor.
 Large firms including Whiting-Turner Contracting, Clark Construction Group, and Hensel Phelps operate extensively across the state, sponsoring H-1B workers in engineering, project management, and design roles on commercial, federal, and transit projects.

-See All Construction Jobs
+Find Construction Jobs

 Overview

-Open Jobs578+
+Open Jobs275+

 Work Type91% On-site